 If you are eager to measure your progress in activities that increase customer loyalty, or evaluate how promotions affect your margins or customer behavior, then this template is for you.

 ROIVENUE's Orders Analysis Template is for clients who have integrated their Order Management System with Roivenue.
-If you haven't done it yet but are interested in how you can check it out here.
+If you're interested in doing this, then you can find more information here.

-This report is focused on the analysis of your CRM data; specifically the orders of your customers.
+This report focuses on analysing your CRM data, specifically the orders of your customers.

-In this article, you can find out how this can help you with the management of your business.
+In this article, you'll learn how this can help you with the management of your business.
 The KPIs we are working within these reports are related to:

-We all know that retaining customers is usually cheaper than acquiring new ones, but not all of us can actually effectively measure the improvements in retention.
-If you are also able to segment your marketing costs into acquisition and retention, you can gain very precise information on how much cheaper it is to retain a customer and how much you can afford to spend on each category.
+It's a fact that retaining customers is almost always cheaper than acquiring new ones, but it can be tough to measure improvements in retention.
+By segmenting marketing costs into acquisition and retention, you can see precisely how much cheaper it is to retain a customer and how much you can afford to spend on each category.

 The last part of the analysis focuses on the relationships of your KPIs.
-It might be especially interesting for managing certain time periods - Black Friday, New Year Sales, etc. During this period you usually sacrifice part of your margin in exchange for new acquisitions, growth in revenue, etc. Multiple visualizations on this report help you uncover the real effect.
+It's useful when examining periods like Black Friday, New Year, or Valentine's Day.
+During these times, many marketers chose to sacrifice some margin in exchange for new acquisitions or growth in revenue.
+Multiple visualizations on this page show the effects of such maneuvers.

-Now, to return to the aforementioned example about AOV.
-Maybe you have run a huge promo and achieved the 10% growth in AOV as the customers became interested in more products for the discounted price.
+For example, to return to the aforementioned example about AOV: maybe you have run a promo and achieved a 10% growth in AOV as customers became interested in more products for the discounted price.